 This last one’s a quick, easy tool you can use anytime you need to shift to a healthy state of mind.
 Choose a word that suits your needs, and create your own: “I, (your name), am a (fill in the blank) person.”
 Repeat the phrase to yourself out loud, or in your head, when a situation calls for it.

-You take a lot of pressure off of yourself when you choose a way of being, then surrender your behavior to your best, authentic self.
+You take a lot of pressure off of yourself when you choose a way of being, then surrender your behavior to your best, authentic, and true self.